GEO-BON/bon-in-a-box-pipelines/pipelines/RLI_pipeline/IUCN_RLI_pipeline.md

 To use this pipeline, you’ll need an [IUCN token](https://api.iucnredlist.org/users/sign_up) to access data on the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.

 To interpret the results of this pipeline, it's important to understand the IUCN threat categorizations, which are present throughout the outputs.
-Some results present these categorizations directly, while others, such as the Red List Index (RLI) calculations,use them to measure changes in extinction risk over time.
+Some results present these categorizations directly, while others such as the Red List Index (RLI) calculations, use them to model changes in extinction risk over time.
 The IUCN Red List of Threatened Species defines the following threat categories:

 - EX: Exinct
 - EW: Extinct in the wild